dalek-cryptography/ed25519-dalek/README.md

 export RUSTFLAGS='--cfg curve25519_dalek_backend="simd" -C target_cpu=native'
 cargo +nightly bench --features "batch"
 ```

-Performance is a secondary goal behind correctness, safety, and clarity, but we
-aim to be competitive with other implementations.

 On an Intel 10700K running at stock comparing between the `curve25519-dalek` backends.